scality/Zenko/docs/docsource/operation/Zenko_CLI/index.rst

 Zenko from the Command Line
 ===========================

-Zenko supports command-line interactions for a limited set of Amazon S3 API calls and to access its own Backbeat server.
+Zenko supports command-line interactions for a limited set of Amazon S3 and Azure Blob API calls via the CloudServer and Blobserver modules.
+Access to the internal Backbeat server's APIs is through CloudServer API calls.

 Enabling command-line interactions enables programmatic access to the following
 features: